technopagan/rust-wp-cli-poster/README.md

 # rust-wp-cli-poster

-Fingerpractice: make a Rust CLI tool that can post short status messages to my WordPress for microblogging.
+Finger practice: make a Rust CLI tool that can post short status messages to my WordPress for microblogging.

 ## Set it up

 ``` shell
 cp config_example.toml config.toml
 # then set the values inside config.toml accordingly
 ```

 ## Test it in-flight